AlejaH1213/bookclub-backend/README.md

   - user1 = User.find(1) <- first we define our user
   - user1.clubs <- then we see if this user has clubs associated through the membership

+2. the controller methods for index, create, update, and delete have been created and the testing for them is also done